Back to Health News & Stories

 If you ate too many cookies or drank too much wine over the holidays, all your healthy eating efforts aren't lost.
 Feel better and get back on a healthy track with these tips.

-You CAN recover from the effects of holiday overeating, but you’ll have to do a little work to get your eating back on track.
-With these tips, you’ll start feeling better pretty quickly.
+You CAN recover from the effects of holiday overeating, but it starts by putting in a little work to get your routine back on track.
+Try these tips to start feeling better quickly.

 The effects of unhealthy eating

-If you indulged in a few days of eating unhealthy foods, you’re probably feeling certain signs of discomfort, including:
+If you indulged in a few days of eating uncontrolled portions of foods high in fat, sugar, and sodium, you’re probably feeling certain signs of discomfort, including:

-Constipation: Foods high in fat and carbohydrates and low in dietary fiber may lead to constipation (difficulty with bowel movements).
-The biggest culprits are cheese, red meats, and processed foods like cookies and crackers that have lots of fat and little to no fiber.
+Foods high in fat and carbohydrates and low in dietary fiber may lead to constipation (difficulty passing bowel movements).
+The biggest culprits are cheese, red meats, and processed foods like cookies and chips that are high in fat and have little to no fiber.

-Bloating: Cheese, soups, sauces, and processed foods like potato chips and salad dressings are some foods that are notoriously high in salt.
-But, even bread can be high in sodium.
+Cheese, soups, sauces, and processed foods like potato chips and salad dressings are notoriously high in salt, but even bread can be high in sodium.
 These salty foods can make you retain water, leading to a bloated feeling.
-Higher-fat foods may also take longer to digest and contribute to bloating as well.
+Higher-fat foods may also take longer to digest and can further contribute to bloating.

-Emotional effects: If you’ve been eating a healthy, nourishing diet and then overeat high-fat or high-sugar holiday foods, it’s normal to feel as though you’ve sabotaged your efforts.
-You may feel disappointed with yourself.
-Or, you might have problems concentrating and sleeping due to the physical discomfort.
+If you’ve been eating a healthy, balanced diet and then overeat high-fat or high-sugar holiday foods, it’s normal to feel as though you’ve sabotaged your efforts.
+You may feel disappointed with yourself or even have trouble sleeping and focusing due to discomfort.
+These emotional effects are common and temporary.

 How do you overcome the effects of overeating unhealthy foods?

 While you may think you should skip a meal or two, that’s actually the worst thing you can do.
-You need to return to regular healthy eating as soon as possible.
+Instead, simply return to regular healthy eating as soon as possible.
 Try to eat a balance of healthy foods, including:

 • Whole grains